" "

 4G home internet plans are typically capped around 20Mbps, while 5G plans might have speeds capped at 50Mbps and around 100Mbps, with the slower plan usually at a cheaper cost.
 Some plans, especially 5G home internet, might not have speed caps at all and might reach speeds around 300-500Mbps.
 Mobile broadband plans may also have similar speed caps in place to home wireless plans.

 When you’re choosing an NBN speed tier and plan, you’ll need to assess your household situation to determine which speed will be the best NBN speed for your household.
-It’s also a similar decision when you’re looking at home wirless plans and whether you need 4G or 5G home internet.
+It’s also a similar decision when you’re looking at home wireless plans and whether you need 4G or 5G home internet.

 There are a number of factors that could determine which speed will best suit your needs.
 As a guide, consider the following:

-• How many people are in the house, and will they be using the internet simultaneously?
+• How many people are in the house and will they be using the internet simultaneously?

 • How many devices require connection to a WiFi network and will they all be used at the same time?
 (Smart TVs, gaming consoles, mobiles, tablets, computers, smart home assistants, security systems, etc)